 The actual idea of using Lokalise arose when Depositphotos’ CEO read about the platform and found it interesting.
 The desire for an integrated localization system coincided with what they found out about Lokalise, while the service’s price quote was entirely satisfactory.

 Roman Drogolov notes that after adopting Lokalise they saw the size of the database shrink more than 25-fold (to about 5,000 keys).
 The data could now easily be brought into order and filtered according to the proper parameters.
-One of the main advantages of Lokalise for him is the integration of web hooks into the project, together with the fact that his team could adapt some of them to suit their needs.
+One of the main advantages of Lokalise localization software for him is the integration of web hooks into the project, together with the fact that his team could adapt some of them to suit their needs.
 For instance, the Slack webhook was modified to log changes to localization keys.

 Tatiana Grebenyuk notes that Depositphotos went over to Lokalise in the hope that it would make the localization procedure simpler, faster and more efficient for all participants.
 Today, when translators have access to the localization system without there being any risk they will accidentally “break” it, work has become much easier for everyone: localizers, developers, and translators.